mactavishz/kuerzen/README.md

 - **Health Checks**: Comprehensive health monitoring for all services
 - **Local Development Support**: Full containerization with hot-reload for development

+## Architecture

+You can find the architecture diagram in [assets](./assets/architecture.excalidraw) directory.
+You can use [Excalidraw](https://excalidraw.com/) to view and edit the diagram.

 ## Development

 ### Prerequisites